 The first part can be satisfied with any existing medical evidence in service treatment records, VA medical records, or any private medical records.

 The second part can be satisfied with a veteran’s existing service-connected disability rated at 0 percent or higher.

-The third part can be satisfied with a Medical Nexus Letter from a qualified medical professional.
+The third part can be satisfied with a medical nexus letter from a qualified medical professional.

-Chapter 6: List of VA Secondary Conditions Due to Migraines
+6. List of VA Secondary Conditions Due to Migraines

-Headaches are often granted secondary service connection because the disability (Migraine Headache) is shown to be proximately due to, the result of, or aggravated by another service-connected disability.
+Headaches are often granted secondary service connection because the disability (migraine headache) is shown to be proximately due to, the result of, or aggravated by another service-connected disability.

 For example, veterans with more severe PTSD symptoms are likely to have more severe Migraine Headache symptoms, suggesting a correlation between the two.